-- As of 2013, private health insurance covered about 65 percent of the U.S. population (up from 65% the previous year).
+- As of 2014, private health insurance covered about 75 percent of the U.S. population (up from 65% the previous year).
 This insurance covers families of workers and their dependents but does not cover the cost of long-term care.

 - As of 2014, the public sector -- through Medicare at the federal level and Medicaid at the state level -- provided insurance for about 26 percent of the population, with services targeted to vulnerable persons including the poor, elderly, and disabled.
 The Veterans Administration covered an additional 4.0 percent.